odoo/documentation/content/applications/finance/accounting/reporting/declarations/tax_returns.rst

    :alt: Configure taxes and their tax grids in Odoo Accounting

 .. note::
-   Taxes and reports are usually already pre-configured in Odoo: a :doc:`Fiscal Localization Package <../../fiscal_localizations/overview/fiscal_localization_packages>` is installed according to the country you select at the creation of your database.
+   Taxes and reports are usually already pre-configured in Odoo: a :ref:`fiscal localization package
+   <fiscal_localizations/packages>` is installed according to the country you select at the creation
+   of your database.

 Close a tax period
 ==================